 This document has been prepared for the exclusive use of our Client and unless otherwise agreed in writing with DBFL Consulting Engineers no other party may use, make use of or rely on the contents of this document.
 The document has been compiled using the resources agreed with the Client and in accordance with the agreed scope of work.
 DBFL Consulting Engineers accepts no responsibility or liability for any use that is made of this document other than for the purposes for which it was originally commissioned and prepared, including by any third party or use by others of opinions or data contained in this document.
-DBFL Consulting Engineers accepts no liability for any documents or information supplied by others and contained within this report.
+DBFL Consulting Engineers accepts no liability for any use that is made of this report.
 It is expressly stated that no independent verification of any documents or information supplied by others for this document has been made.
 DBFL Consulting Engineers has used reasonable skill, care and diligence in compiling this document and no warranty is provided as to the report's accuracy.